HL7/US-Core/input/pagecontent/must-support.md

 #### Must Support - Choice of Data Types

 Some elements allow different data types (e.g., Observation.effective[x]) for their content.
-Only specific data type choice elements are labeled as *Must Support* in these situations.
+Only specific data type choice elements are labeled  *Must Support* in these situations.

 For example, the [US Core Observation Clinical Result Profile] effectiveDateTime is labeled *Must Support*.
 When claiming conformance to this profile: